 - Provide information so that patients can discuss ongoing clinical trials with their medical providers

 - Provide services to patients to qualify for ongoing trials

 - Engage industry sponsors to accelerate clinical trial recruitment

 Traditionally, the pharmaceutical industry leverages 'mass media', like television, radio and print advertising, to inform patients about clinical trials.
 In rare diseases, like PKD, this is often ineffective, as reaching these dispersed audiences can be cost-prohibitive.
 This makes it difficult for PKD patients to be made aware of opportunities to consider clinical trial participation.
 The PKD Foundation's ACT Program is designed to streamline this critical information and thereby accelerate the development of a clinical trial pipeline in the growing PKD research field.

 We are periodically distributing ACT Alerts (emails) to people who have 'opted in' to the PKD Foundation's email list.
-If you haven't received these ACT Alerts, but are interested in doing so, please visit our Email Preferrence Center, enter your information and check the 'Clinical Trials and Research' button.
+If you haven't received these ACT Alerts, but are interested in doing so, you can sign up to receive ACT Alerts here.

 The early results of our last ACT Alert program were encouraging:

 - Over 150 people have called the Call Center

 - Almost 100 people enrolled, or in the process of enrolling in one of the trials

 - More than 75 PKD Foundation have been surveys completed